Julius H. Dennhardt

 Julius H. Dennhardt (February 5, 1869 – March 19, 1929) was an American auctioneer, businessman, and politician.

+Biography

-Born in Naumberg, Saxony in what is now Germany, Dennhardt emigrated to the United States and settled in Wisconsin as a young man.
+Born in Naumburg, Saxony in what is now Germany, Dennhardt emigrated to the United States and settled in Wisconsin as a young man.
 He was in the implement business and was an auctioneer.
 Dennhardt served in the Wisconsin State Assembly in 1911 and was a Republican.
 He then served in the Wisconsin State Senate in 1919.
-In 1922, Dennhardt served as mayor of Neenah, Wisconsin.
+Dennhardt served as mayor of Neenah, Wisconsin from 1922 to 1923, and from 1926 to 1927.

 Dennhardt died of a stroke in Neenah, Wisconsin.